Oct. 10, 2023

 There are four distinct types of MPS III, each caused by alteration of a different enzyme needed to completely break down the heparan sulfate sugar chain.
 Few clinical differences exist between these four types but symptoms appear most severe and seem to progress more quickly in children with type A.

-MPS IV (also called Morquio syndrome) has two subtypes that result from the missing or deficient enzymes N-acetylgalactosamine 6-sulfatase (Type A) or beta-galactosidase (Type B) needed to break down the keratan sulfate sugar chain.
+MPS IV (also known as Morquio syndrome) has two subtypes that result from the missing or deficient enzymes N-acetylgalactosamine 6-sulfatase (Type A) or beta-galactosidase (Type B) needed to break down the keratan sulfate sugar chain.
 Clinical features are similar in both types but appear milder in MPS IVB.
 Onset is between ages 1 and 3.
 Neurological complications include spinal nerve and nerve root compression resulting from extreme, progressive skeletal changes, as well as hearing loss and clouded corneas.
 Intelligence is normal unless hydrocephalus develops and is not treated.

 Physical growth slows and often stops around age 8.
 Among the many skeletal abnormalities seen in individuals with Morquio syndrome, the bones that stabilize the connection between the head and neck can be malformed (odontoid hypoplasia), and a surgical procedure called spinal cervical bone fusion can be lifesaving.
 Other skeletal changes include a protruded sternum, a spine that is curved side to side and back to front, and knock-knee deformity (where the knees angle in and touch each other).
 Restricted breathing, joint stiffness, and heart disease are also common.
 Children with the more severe form of MPS IV may not live beyond their 20s or 30s.

-MPS VI (also called Maroteaux-Lamy syndrome) is caused by the deficient enzyme N-acetylgalactosamine 4-sulfatase.
+MPS VI (also known as Maroteaux-Lamy syndrome) is caused by the deficient enzyme N-acetylgalactosamine 4-sulfatase.
 MPS VI has a variable range of severe symptoms.
-While children usually have normal intellectual development, they share many of the physical symptoms found in severe MPS I. In addition to many of the neurological complications seen in other MPS disorders, individuals with MPS VI have a thickening of the dura (the membrane that surrounds and protects the brain and spinal cord) and may become deaf.
+While children usually have average intellectual development, they share many of the physical symptoms found in severe MPS I. In addition to many of the neurological complications seen in other MPS disorders, individuals with MPS VI have a thickening of the dura (the membrane that surrounds and protects the brain and spinal cord) and may become deaf.
 Eye problems include clouding of the cornea, glaucoma (a group of disorders that damage the optic nerve), swelling of the optic nerve or disc, and a degeneration of the optic nerve.

 Growth is normal at first but stops suddenly around age 8.
 Skeletal changes are progressive, and this limits movement.
 Nearly all children have some form of heart disease, usually involving valve dysfunction.

-MPS VII (also called Sly syndrome) is one of the least common forms of the mucopolysaccharidoses.
+MPS VII (also known as Sly syndrome) is one of the least common forms of the mucopolysaccharidoses.
 The disorder is caused by deficiency of the enzyme beta-glucuronidase.
 In its rarest form, MPS VII causes children to be born with hydrops fetalis, in which extreme amounts of fluid are retained in the body.
 Survival in these cases is usually a few months or less.
 Most children with MPS VII are less severely affected.
 Neurological symptoms may include mild to moderate intellectual disability by age 3, hydrocephalus, nerve entrapment, some loss of vision, joint stiffness, and restricted movements.
 In addition to skeletal problems, some individuals may have repeated bouts of pneumonia during their first years of life.
-Most children with MPS VII live into the teenage or young adult years.
+Most children with MPS VII live into their teens or young adult years.

 MPS IX disorder results from hyaluronidase deficiency.
 It is extremely rare.
 Joint movement and intelligence are not affected.
-Symptoms include nodular soft-tissue masses located around joints, with episodes of painful swelling of the tissue masses and pain that ends spontaneously within 3 days.
+Symptoms include nodular soft-tissue masses located around joints, with episodes of painful swelling of the tissue masses and pain that ends spontaneously within three days.
 Other traits include mild facial changes, short stature, multiple soft-tissue masses, and some bone erosion seen on pelvic radiography.

-How are the mucopolysaccharidoses diagnosed?
+How are the mucopolysaccharidoses diagnosed and treated?

-Currently there is no cure for these disorders.
+Treating mucopolysaccharides.
+Currently, there is no cure for these disorders.
 Medical care is directed at treating systemic conditions and improving the person's quality of life.
 Changes to the diet will not prevent disease progression.

 Surgery can help drain excessive cerebrospinal fluid from the brain and free nerves and nerve roots compressed by skeletal and other abnormalities.
 Corneal transplants may improve vision among individuals with significant corneal clouding.
 Removing the tonsils and adenoids may improve breathing among individuals with obstructive airway disorders and sleep apnea.
 Some people may require surgical insertion of an endotracheal tube to aid breathing.